FinnHet13/CodingProjects/churn_prediction/README.md

 - Build an end-to-end machine learning pipeline, including feature selection, train-test splitting, hyperparameter tuning and model evaluation

 ## Dataset
-The dataset used is a slightly altered version of [Telecom Churn Dataset](https://www.kaggle.com/datasets/mnassrib/telecom-churn-datasets).
+The dataset used is a slightly altered version of [Telecom Churn Dataset](https://www.kaggle.com/datasets/mnassrib/telecom-churn-datasets), shown at [0_churn_dataset.csv](0_churn_dataset.csv).
 It consists of 2999 rows.
 Each row in the dataset represents one customer of the telcom company, with 19 features for each customer containing different attributes of that customer and a final column "Churn" as the label to predict.

 The dataset is suitable for supervised machine learning as it is a binary classification task.
 As churned customers can be very costly, the dataset is additionally a good business use case for machine learning.

 ## Methodology
-- Dataset cleaning, exploratory data analysis and end-to-end machine learning pipeline: [1_ML_pipeline.ipynb](1_ML_pipeline.ipynb)
+- Exploratory data analysis and end-to-end machine learning pipeline: [1_ML_pipeline.ipynb](1_ML_pipeline.ipynb)
 - Pickle file containing preprocessing pipeline of best model: [2_preprocessor.pkl](2_preprocessor.pkl)
 - Pickle file containing best model (XGBoost): [3_best_model.pkl](3_best_model.pkl)
+- Small validation dataset for testing the Pickle files: [4_validation_dataset.csv](4_validation_dataset.csv)

 ## Results
 Comparison of accuracy of tested models: